 Questions to ask day nurseries

-- what are the routine activities?
+- about the routine activities

-- what is their policy on discipline?
+- their discipline policy

-- what is their settling-in policy?
+- their settling-in policy

-- can you see their most recent inspection report?
+- for their most recent inspection report

 Family support NI